michaelgarde/vagrant-ansible-container/readme.md

 # Intro

-Windows compatible built of Vagrant VM with included ansible-container.
+Windows compatible built of [Vagrant](https://www.vagrantup.com/) centos/7 VM with included [ansible-container](https://www.ansible.com/integrations/containers/ansible-container) ([ansible-container on GitHub](https://github.com/ansible/ansible-container)).

 # Description

-This Vagrant file and Ansible playbook creates a VM with a built-in ansible-container in a Python virtualenv.
+This Vagrant file and [Ansible](https://www.ansible.com/) playbook creates a VM with a built-in ansible-container in a Python [virtualenv](https://virtualenv.pypa.io/en/stable/).
 The motivation was, that Ansible is not compatible with Windows, so the Ansible playbook must run on the VM.
 This is possible using

 ```yaml
 config.vm.provision "ansible_local" do |ansible|